Niroth36/SimpleEshop/JENKINS-ARGOCD-DEPLOYMENT.md

    - ArgoCD uses a self-signed certificate by default
    - You can safely accept the certificate warning in your browser

-3. **GitOps repository not accessible:**
+3. **Repository not accessible:**
-   - Ensure that your GitOps repository is public or that you've configured the proper credentials in ArgoCD
+   - Ensure that your repository is public or that you've configured the proper credentials in ArgoCD

 4. **Docker Hub rate limiting:**
    - If you encounter Docker Hub rate limiting, ensure you've configured Docker Hub credentials in Jenkins